 Accidental death is the third leading cause of death in the United States after heart disease and cancer, according to the Centers for Disease Control.
 Does this mean you should consider an accidental death insurance policy instead of a more traditional term life insurance policy?
 Not necessarily.

 While some people like the idea of only paying for accidental death coverage — especially young people, who might assume the largest risk to their lives is an unexpected, fatal accident — the truth is that accidental insurance only provides limited coverage, especially when compared to term life insurance.

 The biggest drawback to an accidental death policy is that it leaves you exposed to a much higher chance that your loved ones won’t have a claim.
 As the CDC reports, only 6% of all deaths in the U.S. are from accidental causes.
 If you pass away from a cause in the other 94 percent?
 Your accidental death insurance policy won’t benefit your family.

 Here’s what you need to know about accidental death insurance, as well as when you should consider an accidental death policy versus a term life insurance policy.

-Accidental death and dismemberment insurance versus life insurance
+Accidental death insurance versus life insurance

-Let’s do some cost comparisons:
+Let’s do some cost-and-benefit comparisons: